jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

  <br />

- **Important - after every time we run helm upgrade to artifactory  we need to wait until our pods (ngnix + artifactory) are ready - (1/1) , you going to see the state changed to Terminating and CreateContainer ... ** <br />
+ **Important - after every time we run helm upgrade to artifactory  we need to wait until our pods (ngnix + artifactory) are ready - (1/1) , you going to see the state changed to Terminating and CreateContainer ...** <br/>
 `kubectl  get pod -w`